 Please read each of the sections below carefully.
 They provide important information about your Operation Wallacea expedition in Indonesia.
 Should you require further assistance please do not hesitate to contact your nearest Operation Wallacea office.

 Non-packaged groups – Before confirming your flights please email firstname.lastname@example.org to ensure your flights are correct.
-Also, please ensure when booking your international flights that the cost of your ticket includes hold luggage.
+Also, please ensure when booking your international flights that the cost of your ticket includes 20kgs of hold luggage.

 When flights have been booked, you will be issued a Booking Form which will provide specific details relevant to your internal travel package.